United Nations Population Fund

-The United Nations Population Fund (UNFPA), formerly the United Nations Fund for Population Activities, is a UN agency aimed at improving reproductive and maternal health worldwide.
+The United Nations Population Fund (UNFPA) is a UN agency aimed at improving reproductive and maternal health worldwide.
 Its work includes developing national healthcare strategies and protocols, increasing access to birth control, and leading campaigns against child marriage, gender-based violence, obstetric fistula, and female genital mutilation.

-The UNFPA supports programs in more than 144 countries across four geographic regions: Arab States and Europe, Asia and the Pacific, Latin America and the Caribbean, and sub-Saharan Africa.
+The UNFPA supports programs in more than 144 countries across four geographic regions: Arab States and Europe, Asia and the Pacific, Latin America, the Caribbean and Africa.
 Around three-quarters of the staff work in the field.
 It is a founding member of the United Nations Development Group, a collection of UN agencies and programmes focused on fulfilling the Sustainable Development Goals.

 Origins

+In December 1966, 12 heads of state made a declaration urging the United Nations to work on population issues.
+The Secretary-General created a trust fund for population in 1967.
 The agency began operations in 1969 as the United Nations Fund for Population Activities under the administration of the United Nations Development Fund.
 In 1971 it was placed under the authority of the United Nations General Assembly.
 Its name was changed into United Nations Population Fund in 1987.
 However, the shortened term of UNFPA has been retained.

+UNFPA: Strategic outlook

-UNFPA and the Sustainable Development Goals
+Sustainable Development Goals

 In September 2015, the 193 member states of the United Nations unanimously adopted the Sustainable Development Goals, a set of 17 goals aiming to transform the world over the next 15 years.
 These goals are designed to eliminate poverty, discrimination, abuse and preventable deaths, address environmental destruction, and usher in an era of development for all people, everywhere.

-The Sustainable Development Goals are ambitious, and they will require enormous efforts across countries, continents, industries and disciplines, but they are achievable.
+UNFPA stated the Sustainable Development Goals are ambitious, and they will require enormous efforts across countries, continents, industries and disciplines, but they are achievable.
 UNFPA works with governments, partners and other UN agencies to directly tackle many of these goals – in particular Goal 3 on health, Goal 4 on education and Goal 5 on gender equality – and contributes in a variety of ways to achieving many of the other goals.

+Warning on declining fertility

+In June 2025, UNFPA issued a report, based on a survey of 14,000 people in 14 countries, warning of a decline in fertility.
+"The world has begun an unprecedented decline in fertility rates," said Dr Natalia Kanem, head of UNFPA.
+The causes of people having less children than they wanted included the high cost of child care.

+Countries surveyed included USA, Sweden, Brazil, India, Indonesia, Morocco, South Africa, and Nigeria, a mix of low, middle and high-income countries, which amounted to a third of the global population.
+Professor Stuart Gietel-Basten, demographer at the Hong Kong University of Science and Technology, said "This is the first time that [the UN] have really gone all-out on low fertility issues."